 BD: Is it possible

 to have one interpretation go out there for the musicologist who studied

-the score, and another

-off the street who’s bought a ticket for the first time?
+the score, and another for the guy off the street who’s bought a ticket for

-who say, “We were at your concert for
+We get letters sometimes from people who say, “We were at your concert for

 the first time, and we feel that we have discovered such and such.”

 It’s not that they discovered me, they have discovered the Beethoven Seventh Symphony and the inherently rhythmic

 an Indian general to a concert of Karl Böhm conducting the Beethoven

 Seventh in Berlin.
 I’m convinced

 this man was highly cultured, a very educated person, a retired general who

 has never heard western classical music.
 I know that without speaking

 to him.
 He came to this concert with me, and in Indian music, like

 in jazz, the public takes part by beating or clapping or saying, “Great.”